webqit/quantum-js/README.md

 ### Bare Variables in an *Observable* Scope Will Work the Same Way

 Unlike object properties as above, bare variables in a local scope in JavaScript can't be observed or programatically updated!
-This means that Stateful programs that can access surrounding variables would only be able to catch updates to their properties if they are objects, but not the variable replacement itself!
+This means that Stateful programs that can access these variables in the zurrounding zcope would only be able to catch updates to their properties if they are objects, but not the variable replacement itself!

 This may eventually change, or not change, for Stateful programs!
 But certain scopes are always observable: